danielneil/Smart-Worm-Habitat/README.md

 ## Want to help?

-1. If you wish to participate in R&D, read the [guide](https://github.com/danielneil/Smart-Worm-Habitat/tree/main/research).
+1. If you wish to participate in R&D, read the [guide](https://github.com/danielneil/Smart-Worm-Habitat/tree/main/engineering).
-2. Or please consider giving us a donation - [gofund.me campaign](https://gofund.me/1dbc1ac6).
+2. Or please consider giving a donation - [gofund.me campaign](https://gofund.me/1dbc1ac6).